 Misaligned features, a common condition that patients seek assistance with through aesthetic medicine, are related to this issue as well.
 Many people with crossed or misaligned eyes are able to correct their appearance through the administration of BOTOX.
 BOTOX can treat these problems in a manner that is similar to its ability to reduce wrinkles and reshape the face: by blocking transmissions from the nervous system that have led to the muscle build-up that keeps features in an improper, misaligned state.

 By continuing to take advantage of BOTOX injections at regular intervals, it is possible to enjoy a youthful appearance long into the future.
-It’s also a safe product with the benefit of decades of monitored usage and documentation that proves its effectiveness.
+It’s also a safe product with the benefit of decades of monitored usage and documentation that proves its effectiveness in medical aesthetics.

 Please Note: All patients must undergo our medical consultation with one of our licensed physicians prior to receiving prescription medication.
 Botox Cosmetic® is a registered trademark of Allergan Inc.